June611/myfirstrepo/README.md

 # myfirstrepo
-this is my first repo that is copyed 	*italicized text*
+*this is my first repo that is copyed*